Paducah Police Department

 The Police Department consists of 3 divisions: Administration, Operations, and Support Services

-The Administration Division oversees the day-to-day operations of the police department.
+The Administration Division oversees the department's day-to-day operations.
 It is comprised of the Chief of Police and his assistant; the Office of Professional Standards; Training; and Community Resources.
 This division is responsible for budget, personnel, accreditation, internal affairs, policy review and all departmental training.
 It also includes the new Community Resource Officer (CRO) position, designed to be a liaison between the department and the community’s schools, groups and organizations.
 The CRO also is responsible for the department’s Citizens’ Police Academy, Jr. CPA, Coffee with a Cop and Neighborhood Watch programs.

-The Operations Division often is referred to as the “backbone” of the police department.
+The Operations Division often is referred to as the department's “backbone.”
 It is the most visible of the three divisions, with uniformed officers patrolling the streets in marked police cruisers.
 These officers annually answer tens of thousands of calls for service and perform preliminary investigations of all criminal activity.
 They conduct proactive patrols, investigate suspicious activity, enforce traffic laws and investigate thousands of traffic crashes each year.
 Within this division are several specialized units: three K9 teams; Special Weapons and Tactics (SWAT) Team; Crisis Negotiation Team; Bomb Squad; Flex Unit; Collision Reconstruction Team; Bike Patrol; and DARE or GREAT instructor.

-The Support Services Division is the investigative and record-keeping arm of the police department.
+The Support Services Division is the department's investigative and record-keeping arm.
 It is made up of three units: General Investigations, Drug and Vice Enforcement (DAVE) and Records and Evidence.
 General Investigations Unit detectives conduct in-depth investigations of major crimes – from forgery and fraud to computer crimes to arson and murder.
 The detectives of the DAVE Unit focus on illegal drug activity, including both street drugs and prescription drugs, and “vice” activities, such as prostitution.
 The Records and Evidence Unit maintains all the department’s records, including crime and vehicle collision reports, and logs and maintains the integrity of hundreds of pieces of evidence each month.